HonkingGoose/git-gosling/docs/best_practices/split_up_your_commits.md

 ---
-id: split_up_your_commits
 title: Split up your commits
-description: Learn to split up your work into smaller parts
 ---

 Most of the time, it's a good idea to keep your commits small.